First Man into Space: Theatrical release

-The film was first released in the USA by M-G-M in 50 Los Angeles theaters on May 27, 1959, the second half of a double bill with The Mysterians, the publicity campaign being supervised by Terry Turner.
+The film was later released by M-G-M in 50 Los Angeles theaters on May 27, 1959, as the second half of a double bill with The Mysterians, the publicity campaign being supervised by Terry Turner.
 It was a commercial success at the box office.
 According to MGM records, the film earned $310,000 in the United States and Canada and $325,000 elsewhere, resulting in a profit of $95,000.

 Home media

 Image Entertainment released First Man into Space on DVD on 17 June 1998.
 The Criterion Collection later re-released the film on DVD in 2007 as a part of its Monsters and Madmen box set, which included audio commentary on the making of the film with executive producer Gordon.